vignat/vignat/doc/validator-design.md

 2. Prefix generator, in oCaml, reads API traces and generates API trace prefixes.

-3. Validator takes API trace prefixes and generates a VeriFast input file with 0,1 or more dump-points.
+3. Converter takes API trace prefixes and generates a VeriFast input file with 0,1 or more dump-points.
 For 0 dump points this is it.
 For more dump points, it generates also expressions for the tip-call outputs, namely the tip-call-alternatives.ret-val, tip-call-alternatives.args.pointee-after, and tip-call-alternatives.ret-context.

 4. VeriFast checks the input C file and for 0 dump points, it checks the assertions on the return value; for more dump points it dumps expressions for the tip-call outputs.